The Geneva School: Athletics

 The Geneva School athletic teams are known as the Knights.
 The Knights are full members of FHSAA and compete at the 2A level in most sports.
 TGS also has an extensive youth sports program for grammar school students.

+In 2025, Geneva's softball team came runners-up in the Class 1A state championship.

 Building and expansion

 In the fall of 2019, The Geneva School upper school (7th–12th grade) moved into the new facility in Casselberry at the same location as the state-of-the-art outdoor athletic facility which opened in 2016.
-The new lower school (K4-6th grade) opened adjacent to the upper school in August of 2022, making it the largest dedicated private school campus in the Orlando metropolitan area.
+The new lower school (K4-6th grade) opened adjacent to the upper school in August 2022, making it the largest dedicated private school campus in the Orlando metropolitan area.